 Jeffrey Dudgeon: There are important questions to be asked about latest batch of Operation Kenova non-prosecutions

+Jeffrey Dudgeon: There are important questions to be asked of the PSNI chief Jon Boutcher about latest batch of Operation Kenova non-prosecutions

 The files once again related to Freddie Scappaticci, the agent known as Stakeknife.
 A pattern is clear as this is the third decision by the Public Prosecution Service (PPS) not to prosecute in Kenova cases.

+There are now important questions to be asked of Kenova and the former Officer Commanding, Jon Boutcher, on these non-prosecutions, about the legal advice provided before sending these files to prosecutors, and the vast cost of the investigations.

-The PPS last week announced prosecutions of two army veterans for misconduct in public office and two IRA men for involvement in murder were ruled out for cogent and well-argued reasons – basically lack of usable evidence.
+Prosecutions were ruled out for two army veterans for misconduct in public office and two IRA men for involvement in murder.
+The PPS’s cogent and well-argued justification was basically lack of usable evidence.

 In December 2023, the previous PPS announcement in Kenova cases was a decision not to prosecute six army veterans and two police officers allegedly involved in a conspiracy to pervert the course of justice.
 This concerned the non-prosecution of a suspect for false imprisonment and arose from a referral by the Police Ombudsman (PONI).